natom75/nuclear-reactor-sim/README.md

 ## Parameters
 - Type of fuel rods: Pure uranium dioxide or uranium oxide with europium oxide (correlates with the number of fissions each second)
-- Spentness of the fuel rods: 0-100% (correlates with the number of fissions each second)
+- Depletion of the fuel rods: 0-100% (correlates with the number of fissions each second)
-- Enrichment of the fuel rods: 1-20%, ideal is 2% (correlates with the number of fissions each second)
 - Percent of graphite rods in the reactors' core: (correlates with the number of fissions each second)
 - Number of fissions each second: (correlates with the reactors' temperature)
 - Reactors' temperature: (correlates with the circulating waters' temperature)